frankshearar/Home/Package-Type.md

 For example, suppose a package creator was using NuGet packages to deliver a Windows desktop executable under the `tools` .nupkg directory.
 The package creator and consumer would then come to some agreement on a package type string.
 In this example, the package type string could be `Win32Tool`.

-The package creator would then craft a package with the following .nuspec:
+The package creator would craft a package with the following .nuspec:

 <pre>
 &lt;?xml version="1.0" encoding="utf-8"?&gt;